112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 “What boots it at one gate to make defence, and at another to let in the foe?”
 — John Milton —

 <div id="75"><em>75.
-“The French aren't industrious, the way the Germans are.”</em></div>
+“The French aren’t industrious, the way the Germans are.”</em></div>

 This is true.
-Perhaps it would have been a lot better for all of us if the Germans weren't so industrious.
+Perhaps it would have been a lot better for all of us if the Germans weren’t so industrious.
 It was German industriousness in six short years, 1933-1939, that built the most terrible army, air force, tank force, bombs and submarine warfare the world had ever seen.
 No one ever accused Al Capone of not being industrious.

 <div id="76"><em>76.
 “The French have no courage.
-Why can't they defend themselves against the Germans?”</em></div>
+Why can’t they defend themselves against the Germans?”</em></div>

-Maybe it would be better to ask, “Why don't the Germans pick on someone their own size?”
+Maybe it would be better to ask, “Why don’t the Germans pick on someone their own size?”

 Modern warfare is not simply a matter of courage.
-A great lightweight can't lick a great heavyweight — even if he has courage to spare.
+A great lightweight can’t lick a great heavyweight — even if he has courage to spare.

 Hitler threw the manpower and industrial resources of over 80,000,000 Germans